anandshah98/Dataregs/README.md

 - Allows users the ability to insert, create, delete as well as search transaction details using different filters
 - Requires **Python-3**

+**Mouse click or Press enter on startapp.py or startapp.bat to get started**

 Additional module required:
 - PyQT5